ljack/iris-zed/README.md

 Then reload Zed (Cmd+Shift+P → “Reload Extensions”) or restart.

-You can also use the assistant slash command:
+You can also use the assistant slash command (after reload):

 ```
 /iris-parens dim